‘Jurassic World Dominion’: Jurassic Reunion

 In the 2015 resurrected adventure by Colin Trevorrow, ‘Jurassic World: Jurassic World’, the theme park of cloned dinosaurs on the island of Nublar was plunged into chaos after the escape of an extremely dangerous specimen.
 At this point, some things have changed substantially.
 The volcanic destruction of Nublar has changed the setting and the rules of the game.
 Large reptiles with small heads coexist with humans and are the masters of the earth.
 In the fragile coexistence between humans and the animal kingdom, all creatures must learn to respect each other.

 The return to the world of dinosaurs has coincided in time with Disney Pixar’s latest bet, ‘Lightyear’.
 The endearing character from the ‘Toy Story’ franchise has not had the expected pull and has been light years away from its most direct competition.
-Buzz Lightyear’s solo debut in the United States ended with a fairly modest collection.
-The animated film barely reached 50 million dollars – its cost rose to 200 million.
+Buzz Lightyear’s solo debut in the United States ended with a fairly modest collection. the animated film He narrowly reached 50 million dollars -its cost rose to 200 million-.
 A spin-off destined to succeed and that appeals to nostalgia has not worked as expected.

-“We have taken to watching movies from the 80s and 90s and we really like ‘House’ and ‘Breaking Bad'”

-Based on the book of the same name by Michael Crichton, the technical aspect and the innovative special effects of ‘Jurassic Park’ made it become a recent Hollywood landmark.
+the hand of steven spielberg Based on the book of the same name Michael Crichton, the technical aspect and the innovative special effects of ‘Jurassic Park’ made it become a recent Hollywood landmark.
 Steven Spielberg had hit the bull’s-eye again with a frenetic sci-fi adventure story that brought him tremendous box-office success.
 They say that the incorporation of paleontologist Jack Horner into the team was one of the keys to ensuring the realism and veracity of the digital designs of the dinosaurs.
 There was a maxim: they should not be portrayed as monsters, but as animals endowed with emotions capable of feeling.

+“We have taken to watching movies from the 80s and 90s and we really like ‘House’ and ‘Breaking Bad'”

 Until the appearance of ‘Titanic’ (1997), it was the film that had grossed the most money in theaters, with more than 900 million dollars.
-After the re-release of the original tape in three dimensions, it surpassed the barrier of 1,000 million.
+After the re-release of the original film in three dimensions, broke the $1 billion mark.
 ‘Jurassic Park’ took the three Oscars for which it was a candidate in the 1994 edition: best sound editing, best sound and best visual effects.
 It got favorable reviews.

 It activated a machinery that gave rise to a sequel directed again by Steven Spielberg ‘The Lost World: Jurassic Park’ (1997).
 Later came ‘Jurassic Park III’ (2001), ‘Jurassic World’ (2015), ‘Jurassic World: The Fallen Kingdom’ (2018) and ‘Jurassic World: Dominion’ (2022), but already with Hollywood’s King Midas outside the direction and limiting himself to production tasks.
 In an interview granted to IndieWire, the creator of ‘Jaws’ could not hide his “emotion” for having recovered the characters from the 90s, thus closing the circle between the old and the new Jurassic universe.